October 14, 2022

 Do I have to wear a tux/ball gown?

 Oftentimes, when people picture a night at the opera they picture ball gowns, top hats, diamonds, and fur coats — not always easy when you’re coming from the office or hopping off the train.
 Fortunately, nowadays, this isn’t the case.
 A night at the opera can be as casual or as dressy as you like.
 On most nights at Lyric, you’ll see everything from denim to sequins!

 Looking for an occasion to really dress up?
-Opening night is September 23rd, and it’s the fanciest night of the year.
-We roll out the red carpet so you can strut your stuff down the colonnade, complete with photographers ready to take your picture.
+Each fall, we roll out the red carpet to celebrate the opening of a new season.
+Historically a black-tie event, Opening Night is the perfect opportunity to strut your stuff down the colonnade, complete with photographers ready to take your picture.